MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

     ./deploy-sql-database.ps1
     ```

-    > &#128221; Note that by default this script will create or a resource group called **contoso-rg**, or use a resource whose name start with *dp300* if it exists.
+    > &#128221; Note that by default this script will create or a resource group called **contoso-rg**, or use a resource whose name start with *contoso-rg* if it exists.
 By default it will also create all resources on the **West US 2** region (westus2).
 Finally it will generate a random 12 character password for the **SQL admin password**.
 You can change these values by using one or more of the parameters **-rgName**, **-location** and **-sqlAdminPw** with your own values.
 The password will have to meet the Azure SQL password complexity requirements, at least 12 characters long, and contain at least 1 uppercase letter, 1 lowercase letter, 1 number and 1 special character.

     > &#128221; Note that the script will add your current Public IP address to the SQL server firewall rules.